juniorsundarCasual/TGT/vault/volume-5.chapter-365.md

 "Sir, it seems there is a misunderstanding-"

-"Oh I understand everything perfectly!"
+"Oh, I understand everything perfectly!"
 The man shot back with righteous fury.
 "You Sect scum think nothing of us mortals and think you can take advantage-"

 At that moment, a woman rushed into the crowd and struck the man at the back of his head with a rolling pin.